 In this article, the author describes the clinical characteristics of sleep-related rhythmic movement disorder.
 Sleep-related rhythmic movements are common in infants and children.
 The soothing effect of vestibular stimulation caused by the rhythmic movements may explain why infants rock or roll to soothe themselves.
 At times these movements are excessive and may disrupt sleep, resulting in daytime sleepiness or injury.
 In these cases, the movements are classified by the International Classification of Sleep Disorders, 3rd edition (ICSD-3), as a sleep-related rhythmic movement disorder.

-• Sleep-related rhythmic movement disorder consists of repetitive, stereotyped, and rhythmic motor behaviors (not tremor) that involve large muscle groups, such as head banging and rocking or rolling of the head or body, with a rate of 0.5 to 2 per second.
+• Sleep-related rhythmic movement disorder consists of repetitive, stereotyped, and rhythmic motor behaviors (not tremor) that involve large muscle groups, such as in head banging and rocking or rolling of the head or of the body, with a rate range of 0.5 to 2 per second.

-• The movements occur during bedtime or near naptime, when the patient is drowsy or asleep, and may occur during any stage of sleep, including REM sleep.
+• The movements occur at bedtime or near naptime, when the patient is drowsy, or they may occur during any stage of sleep, including REM sleep.

-• Although there are no well-established therapies, there are case reports of significant improvement of rhythmic movements and sleep quality with the use of benzodiazepines, antidepressants, behavioral interventions, hypnosis, and/or sleep restriction.
+• Although there are not well-established therapies, there are case reports of significant improvement of rhythmic movements and sleep quality with the use of benzodiazepines, antidepressants, behavioral interventions, hypnosis, and/or sleep restriction.

 In 2005, the International Classification of Sleep Disorders, 2nd edition (ICSD-2) renamed the condition “sleep-related rhythmic movement disorder” or “RMD” to stress that these movements are associated with sleep and to avoid confusion with the stereotypic rhythmic movements or “stereotypic movement disorder” (DSM 4 and proposed DSM 5) that occur during the daytime (04; 02).
 Stereotypic movement disorder consists of daytime potentially injurious, repetitive, seemingly driven, and apparently purposeless motor behavior such as hand shaking, waving, body rocking, head banging, and self-biting that cause clinically significant distress and impairment of function.
 The compulsions seen in obsessive compulsive disorder, tics seen in tic disorder, and stereotypies seen in children with autistic disorder are not classified as either stereotypic movement disorder or sleep-related rhythmic movement disorder.